digitalearthpacific/de-pacific-foss4g-2025/README.md

 ## Questions or Feedback

-For questions or feedback, feel free to reach out to the authors:
+For questions or feedback, feel free to reach out to the authors of this readme.txt:

 - Philippine Laroche at philippinel@spc.int
 - Kamsin Raju at kamsinr@spc.int